 The EURAD-IM assimilation system (Elbern et al., 2007) includes (i) the EURAD-IM CTM and its adjoint, (ii) the formulation of both background error covariance matrices for the initial states and the emission, and their treatment to precondition the minimisation problem, (iii) the observational basis and its related error covariance matrix, and (iv) the minimisation including the transformation for preconditioning.
-The quasi-Newton limited memory L-BFGS algorithm described in Nocedal (1980) and Liu and Nocedal (1989) is applied for the minimisation.
-Currently assimilated in the EURAD-IM analysis and interim re-analysis are surface in-situ observations of O3, NO2, PM2.5, PM10 and remote sensing data from several instruments: NO2 and SO2 column retrievals from Aura/OMI and MetOp/GOME-2, MOPITT CO profiles, and IASI CO partial columns.
+The quasi-Newton limited memory L-BFGS algorithm described in (Liu and Nocedal, 1989; Nocedal, 1980) is applied for the minimisation.

+Currently assimilated in the EURAD-IM analysis and interim re-analysis are surface in-situ observations of O3, NO2, SO2, CO, PM2.5 and PM10.